cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 : A Tin Held by Briar.

 *The Piece of Twine*
-: A Piece of Twine Connecting Tins A and B.
+: A Piece of Twine Connecting Tin A and B.

 In the vernacular of session types, the tin cans are referred to as *channel-endpoints* or simply *endpoints*, and the collection of all tin cans held together by the twine is referred to as a *channel*.
 A series of messages whispered back and forth over a single channel is referred to as a *session*.